intel/vscode-oneapi-analysis-configurator/README.md

 ## Where to find Intel oneAPI toolkits.

-This extension does not provide any of the tools that are required to perform profiling.
+This extension does not provide any of the tools that are required to perform profiling or analysis.

 Please visit https://software.intel.com/oneapi for details.